The catalog of MIM materials available at ECRIMESA covers the main needs of industrial sectors in automotive, machinery, defense, medicine or sports.

 Low alloy steels

-- The following table details the nomenclature of the different low alloy steels, according to the specific ISO or ASTM standard, and the chemical composition they contain:
+The following TABLE 1 details the nomenclature of the different low alloy steels, according to the specific ISO or ASTM standard, and the chemical composition they contain:

 It should be noted that this group includes steels high in Nickel percentage coming from traditional powder metallurgy (PM / Press and sinter) but with much better mechanical properties due to the high density achieved with MIM technology.